 Certificate of Conformity.
 This is a document provided by the constructor to ensure that your car is technically the same as every other car of the same model.
 The COC document is a European document.
 Imported cars will not have this document.

-When your car was originally meant for the European market after circa 2000.
+Your car has a COC when it was originally meant for the European market after circa 2000.

 In all countries except France.
 If you want to register your vehicle as an oldtimer in Belgium, a Datenblatt is also not necessary.
 A Datenblatt is included in following services: